 - marketing research

 - public relations

 Supply Chain Management

 Many BCom alumni have gone on to graduate programs in Business, Finance, International Affairs, Law, International Development, Communications and more.
-The Sprott School offers an accelerated MBA for business graduates, allowing them to complete the Sprott MBA in just 12 months and includes an internship.
-Learn more at sprott.carleton.ca/mba.
+The Sprott School offers an accelerated Master of Business Administration (MBA) for business graduates, which allows them to complete the Sprott MBA in just 12 months and includes an internship.
 The Sprott Master of Accounting is accredited by CPA Ontario and provides direct access to the CPA Common Final Exam.
-Learn more at sprott.carleton.ca/macc.